Pete Marra is haunted by cats. He sees them everywhere: slinking down alleys, crouched under porches, glaring at him out of wild, starved eyes.

 Marra tells the story of Tibbles the cat, who traveled with her owner to an untouched island south of New Zealand in 1894.
 There, she single-pawedly caused the extinction of the Stephens Island wren, a small, flightless bird found only in that part of the world.
 Most cats aren’t as deadly as Tibbles, but your average outdoor pet cat still kills around two animals per week, according to the Wildlife Society and the American Bird Conservancy.
 The solution for these cats is simple, says Marra: Bring them indoors.
 The Humane Society of the United States agrees.

 So far, so good.
 Now comes the real problem: unowned cats, which include strays and ferals.
 Born in the wild or abandoned, feral cats spend almost no time with humans; they’re basically wild animals.
 Stray cats, by contrast, often have a working relationship with humans.
-They might live in managed communities, where a human caretaker regular feeds and watches over them—“subsidizing” them, in Marra’s words—meaning their numbers can soar to rates they wouldn’t be able to otherwise.
+They might live in managed communities, where a human caretaker regularly feeds and watches over them—“subsidizing” them, in Marra’s words—meaning their numbers can soar to rates they wouldn’t be able to otherwise.
 Whether stray or feral, these cats kill on average three times as many animals as owned cats, according to Marra.

 No one knows exactly how many stray and feral cats stalk the U.S. They are, by nature, elusive and transient.
-In a 2012 study, Marra used an estimate of 30 to 80 million; the Humane Society estimates a more conservative 30 to 40 million.
-Adithya Sambamurthy from the Center for Investigative Reporting’s The Reveal recently reported that unowned cats may rival the number of pet cats, placing them at about 80 million.
+In a 2013 study, Marra used an estimate of 30 to 80 million; the Humane Society estimates a more conservative 30 to 40 million.
+Adithya Sambamurthy from the Center for Investigative Reporting’s Reveal recently reported that unowned cats may rival the number of pet cats, placing them at about 80 million.
 That means, for every lap cat hunkering over his dish of Fancy Feast, there is another one prowling around for his dinner—like an evil twin, or a particle of antimatter.